grosser/valid_attributes/README.markdown

 PROBLEM
 =======
  - fixtures are not maintainable
- - validation change, code breaks
+ - validation change, tests/code breaks
  - forms need to be filled with valid attributes

 SOLUTION
 ========
+(for RSpec and Test::Unit)
  - simple and robust validation testing `User.email expected to be invalid when set to <xx@yy>`
  - create a valid record without fixtures
  - create edge-case records without fixtures